grandma-collaboration/icare/docs/dev_guide/index.md

     skyportal : Makefile
 ```

-grandma_data is a submodule, pointing to a git repo where we gather technical information about telescopes and instruments.
-They are contained in yaml files, and we added `db_grandma.yaml` that references to the telescope and instruments in the git repo.
+grandma_data is a submodule, pointing to a git repo containing yaml files where we gather technical information about telescopes and instruments.
+In SkyPortal, you can populate the DB using yaml files, which is why we added a `db_grandma.yaml` that references to the telescope and instruments from grandma_data.
-Then, we added a Makefile in skyportal, that adds a command to load the data in the database: `make load_grandma_data`.
+Then, we modified SkyPortal's Makefile to add a command that allows us to load the data in the database: `make load_grandma_data`.

 ### SkyPortal-Fink-Client